chasethompson/Home-Value-Estimator/readme.md

 The report/presentation slides should summarize your findings about the drivers of the Zestimate error.
 This will come from the analysis you do during the exploration phase of the pipeline.
 In the report, you will have charts that visually tell the story of what is driving the errors.

 2. A github repository containing your jupyter notebook that walks through the pipeline along with the .py files necessary to reproduce your model.
+The data dictionary can be found in this file.

 *model must be reproducible by someone with their own env.py file*